vpatryshev/meetupRoll/README.md

 Pulls down names of attendees for a specific meetup, then selects a random attendee name for giveaways.
-Next version will run as a Play app, hosted on Heroku, instead of running as a console application.
+The GUI version is not finished; run this as a console app this way:

+    sbt 'run-main com.micronautics.meetupRoll.MeetupRoll'